 We're not quite at the point where we can consolidate all our gadgets into one device and expect the best results.
 But at the rate technology evolves, it may not be long before we carry an all-in-one wonder gadget.

-Learn more about gadgets and gizmos through the links on the next page.
+Learn more about gadgets and gizmos through the links below.